ycpcs/cs101-fall2026/assign/assign01.md

 The object reached a height of 12.8 feet or 3.9 meters.
 </pre>

-The time field should have two decimal places of precision.
-All of the velocity and distance values should allow for up to four digits *in front* of the decimal point and one digit *after* the decimal point.
+Format all numbers as shown in the example run.
+Display the time and converted velocity values with two digits after the decimal point, and display all distance and height values with one digit after the decimal point.
+Refer to the example run and choose an appropriate data type for the launch angle.

 When you are ready to compile the program, in the Cygwin window type the command